Mariana Olsen (M.S, 2014): Applying to PhD programs in Animal Cognition this fall..

 Students with other primary advisors that spent a great deal of time moonlighting in our lab.

 (right) Sara Davis (M.S., 2010 with mentor Michelle Meade).
-Currently research assistant in Dr. Glen Bodner's Memory and Cognition lab at the University of Calgary.
+Currently Ph.D. student in Jason Chan's Memory and Education Lab at Iowa State University..

-PUBLICATIONS FROM ATTENTION AND MEMORY LAB ALUMNI SINCE GRADUATION:
+PUBLICATIONS FROM ATTENTION AND MEMORY LAB ALUMNI (GRADUATION up to 2012):

 Aguinis, H., Pierce, C.A., Bosco, F.A., Dalton, D.R., & Dalton, C.M.
 (2011).
 Debunking myths and urban legends about meta-analysis.
 Organizational Research Methods, 14, 306-331.